Velaha/Scala/week_1/04_Recursion/README.md

 ## Purpose

-This exercise aims to implement recusive function.
+This exercise aims to implement a recusive function.

 ## Instructions

 ### 1) Implement signature

-> Implement the signatures in `com.td.scala.recursion.Main.balance`
+> Implement the signature in `com.td.scala.recursion.BalancingChecker`
+> Run the Main class
+> Run the tests

 That's all folks!